16sakuraa/AnatomyOfMobileApp/README.md

 ## Anatomy Of Mobile App
-This repository is about me studying ReactNative
+This repository is about me studying ReactNative.
+WIP.